 Fair value measurements establish a fair value hierarchy that prioritizes the input used to measure fair value.
 This hierarchy consists of three broad levels: (a) Level 1 measurement reflects the value of the investments at quoted prices in active markets for identical assets, generally without any adjustments, (b) Level 2 assets and liabilities are valued based on "observable inputs" other than quoted active market prices, including quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in inactive markets, and interest rates and yield curves, and (c) Level 3 assets and liabilities are valued based on "unobservable inputs," such as a company's own estimates and pricing models.
-Assets Classified as Level 3: The significant unobservable inputs used in the estimated values of the entity's Investment in Nexleaf India and inventory are based solely on the cost basis of the assets.
+Assets Classified as Level 3: The significant unobservable inputs used in the estimated value of inventory are based solely on the cost basis of the underlying assets.

-11. Temporarily Restricted Net Assets
+11. Net Assets